World shares resilient, drugmakers hit by Biden's move on vaccines

 Oil prices extended gains to edge near their March tops as crude stockpiles in the United States, the world’s largest oil consumer, fell more sharply than expected.

-As agricultural products such as corn , soybeans and wheat , have gained sharply in recent weeks, Thomson Reuters CRB index (.TRCCRB) has risen to its highest level since 2015, having gained more than 21% so far this year.
+As agricultural products such as corn, soybeans and wheat, have gained sharply in recent weeks, Thomson Reuters CRB index has risen to its highest level since 2015, having gained more than 21% so far this year.

 BONDS AND CURRENCIES